hontrn9122/dart-game/README.md

 # AR Dart Game using Unity

 ## Description
-This repo contains the code for the AR Dart Game, which is the assigment work for our Game Programming class, using Unity and C#.
+This repo contains the code for the AR Dart Game, which is the assignment work for our Game Programming class, using Unity and C#.
+Our game can detect the wall and allow the player to place the dartboard on the wall.
+The player then can throw darts and the scores are recorded.

 ## Dependencies